Reducing Noise Level in Differential Privacy through Matrix Masking: Main Analysis Results

 Comparing \eqref{eq:denRatioA0} and \eqref{eq:denRatioB0}, the matrix masking averages the densities, before taking the ratio, over the set of all data points that differ only by multiplication of an orthogonal matrix.
-This makes the density ratio in equation \eqref{eq:denRatioB0} closer to 1 than those in equation \eqref{eq:denRatioA0} for large values of $\sigma^2$.
-Using this, we will obtain the bounds on $\sigma$ that can achieve \eqref{eq:DP-bound0}.
+This makes the density ratio in equation \eqref{eq:denRatioB0} closer to $1$ than the ratio in equation \eqref{eq:denRatioA0}, thus making it easier to achieve $(\e, \delta)$-DP in setting (B).